Clipboard History for Designers: Colors, Assets, and UI Copy

 A history workflow is especially useful during QA, handoff, content design, and design-system work.

-Why clipboard history for designers issues happen
+Why do clipboard history for designers issues happen?

 Design tools, browsers, docs, and code repositories each hold part of the work.